Higher Airy structures and topological recursion for singular spectral curves: Calculations for low 2g-2+n .

 We assume that ${\rm gcd}(r_{\mu},s_{\mu}) = 1$, and that for $\frac{r_{\mu}}{s_{\mu}} = \frac{r_{\nu}}{s_{\nu}}$ and $\mu \neq \nu$ we must have $t_{\mu}^{r_\mu} \neq t_{\nu}^{r_\nu}$.
 The correlators for $\chi = 2 - 2g - n = -1$ are

 where

 In this section, we compute these correlators, and show that the symmetry of $\omega_{0,3}$ and $\omega_{\frac{1}{2},2}$ poses constraints on the parameters $(r_{\mu},s_{\mu},t_{\mu},Q_{\mu})_{\mu \in \tilde{\mf{a}}}$.
 We also obtain similar constraints from partial calculation of $ \omega_{0,4} $.
-In light of Propositions~\ref{HASequivALE} and \ref{mainth2}, these are necessary constraints to obtain Airy structures from the construction presented in Section~\ref{S2}, thus proving \cref{propneccons}.
+In the light of \Cref{HASequivALEgequal0} and \Cref{mainth2gequal0} the symmetry of $\omega_{0,3}$ and $ \omega_{0,4} $ is necessary so that the family of differential operators from admits a partition function solving the associated system of differential equations to leading order in $\hbar^\frac{1}{2}$.
+In the same way \Cref{HASequivALE} and \Cref{mainth2} tell us that additionally we need to take into account the symmetry conditions for $\omega_{\frac{1}{2},2}$ which are necessary constraints to obtain Airy structures from the construction presented in Section~\ref{S2}.
+These ideas will be used in \cref{secneccons} to prove \cref{prop:gen_zero_nec=suff,propneccons}.